 COVID-19 or the coronavirus pandemic has greatly disrupted our day-to-day lives in so many different ways.
-Although we want all of our family, friends, neighbors, and community members to stay safe during these difficult times, unfortunately, many people are still being injured in a variety of different types of accidents.
+Although we want all of our family, friends, neighbors, and community members to stay safe during these difficult times, many people are unfortunately still being injured in a variety of different types of accidents.
 We want you to know that we are here for you and are available to answer your questions.

 Our offices are opened because we are deemed essential providers pursuant to Gov. Lamont's executive order.
 We have taken extraordinary steps to safeguard our team members and our clients.
 We have talked to a great number of new clients and have answered many of their questions so they know what they should be doing moving forward to get the best medical care and to improve as quickly as possible.
 We are discussing client cases via remote online platforms, in some cases, we are meeting with clients, while social distancing and wearing masks, in a separate office suite which is disinfected after every client meeting.
 We have also met with clients out of our office while exercising safeguards that have been suggested by various governmental agencies.

-It is important that you not speak with the insurance adjuster who is representing the at-fault party.
+It is very important that you do not speak with the insurance adjuster who is representing the at-fault party.
 It would seem like the logical thing to do but in reality, you could severely hurt your case and create major complications that could greatly reduce the amount of money that you would be able to recover for your injuries and damages.

 It is important that you obtain prompt and regular medical care and treatment which in many cases will be done remotely.
-We are constantly dealing with doctors' offices, therapy offices, insurance adjusters, liability experts which we employ to develop our client's cases and a number of other individuals.
+We are constantly dealing with doctors' offices, therapy offices, insurance adjusters, liability experts which we employ to develop our client's cases, and a number of other individuals.

 We take these cases on a contingency fee basis and advance the costs to develop your case.
 In other words, you do not have to come up with any money out of pocket to have us begin working on your case.
 We are only paid when we recover money damages for you.
 If there is no recovery then you will owe us no legal fees and no costs.
 We take all of the financial risks so you can concentrate on what's most important which is getting better as quickly as possible.

-PS.
 If you have been injured, click here to download your free “Crash Course: On Personal Injury Claims” eBook